-- What is your application?
+- What’s your application?

 IMPORTANT TIP: Choose an attachment based on the quality of materials it's made from and how it's constructed.
 Every attachment manufacturer or dealer should know exactly what goes into every attachment they sell.

-For example, a 2” thick 1018 Cold Finished round stock (55,000 PSI) will not be as strong as a 2” thick 1045 Cold Finished round stock (80,000 PSI).
+For example, a 2” thick 1018 cold finished round stock (55,000 PSI) won’t be as strong as a 2” thick 1045 Cold Finished round stock (80,000 PSI).

-Reinforcements and Steel Type – On solid bottom grapples, look for extra reinforcement inside the bucket.
-On skeleton style grapples, look for gussets at tine tips.
+When it comes to solid bottom grapples, look for extra reinforcement inside the bucket.
+On skeleton-style grapples, look for gussets at tine tips.

 Overall, laser-cut parts are more consistent and precise, ensuring snug joints and smoother moving parts.

-Even though these parts make up a small part of the machine, they are extremely important.
-Look for parts that can easily be replaced and are easy to grease.
-These are wear parts, and over time they will need to be serviced and replaced, so save yourself a future headache and make sure they are easy to get to.
+Even though these parts make up a small part of the machine, they’re extremely important.
+Look for parts that you can grease up easily and replace when you need to.
+These are wear parts, and over time you’ll need to service and replace them, so save yourself a future headache and make sure they’re easy to get to.

-Many attachment manufacturers use chrome-plated cylinder rods.
-While these are not a bad choice, there are better and longer-lasting rods available for skid steer grapple attachments.
+Many attachment manufacturers use cylinder rods with chrome plating.
+While these aren’t the worst choice, there are better and longer-lasting rods available for skid steer grapple attachments.